John Tweed: Early life

-John Tweed was born at 16 Great Portland Street, Glasgow and studied at the Glasgow School of Art.
+Tweed was born on January 21, 1869, at 16 Great Portland Street, Glasgow, and studied at the Glasgow School of Art.
 He then trained with Hamo Thornycroft in London, and attended the Royal Academy Schools at the same time.
 Together, they created the frieze on the Institute of Chartered Accountants' building in London.
-In 1893 he moved to Paris with the hope of studying with Auguste Rodin; this proved impossible as Rodin would only accept pupils who would spend four years under his supervision.
+In 1893, he moved to Paris with the hope of studying with Auguste Rodin.
+However, this did not happen, as Rodin would only accept pupils who would spend four years under his supervision.

 Personal life

 In 1895, he married Edith Clinton, secretary to the National Society for Women's Suffrage, the first national group in the UK to campaign for women's right to vote.
-Also in 1895, they moved into 108 Cheyne Walk, Chelsea, London, and Tweed lived there until his death in 1933 aged 64.
+In 1895, they moved into 108 Cheyne Walk, Chelsea, London, and Tweed lived there until his death on November 12, 1933, aged 64.
+He was buried at Chelsea Old Church.

 Legacy

-The first major exhibition of Tweed's work since 1934 ran from March to September 2013 at the Sir John Madejski Art Gallery, Reading Museum, Reading, England.
+The first major exhibition of Tweed's work since 1934 ran from March to September 2013 at the Sir John Madejski Art Gallery, Reading Museum, in Reading, England.
 The Victoria and Albert Museum have called him the "British Rodin".